 Robert Waldinger website (updated Harvard study findings and insights)

 Feature photo is courtesy of Derek Thomson/Unsplash CC0

 When I met Fernando, I was trying to find my way through grief and upheaval, and struggling with what to do next.
 I’d been told he had been very ill, suffering a heart attack while being treated for cancer, and he was still recovering when he sat next to me at a hair salon.
 The first thing I noticed was his gaunt appearance, but then it was the look in his eyes — a joyful peace, and I remember thinking ‘this guy has been hit hard, but he somehow manages to look like the happiest person in the room’.
 I wanted to know how he did it.
 What’s his secret?
 During our talk, Fernando asked me, “Have you ever read ‘The Power of Now’ by Eckhart Tolle?”
 When I said no (I hadn’t even heard of it), he told me, “It will change your life”.
 I didn’t believe that, but I got the book anyway and discovered he was right.

 In The Power of Now: A Guide to Spiritual Enlightenment, Eckhart Tolle speaks to the topic of personal happiness in a question and answer format, and recommends methods for living in the moment without troubling thoughts of past regrets and worries about the future.
 The book was first published in the late 1990’s, and remained on the New York Times Best Seller list for years afterward.
-Some people find the book hard to read, and get more from listening to the audio book. *[Zeester Media LLC may receive a small commission for a book purchase you make via the links on this page.
+Some people find the book hard to read, and get more from listening to the audio book. *[As an Amazon affiliate, Zeester Media LLC may receive a small commission for a book purchase you make via the link here.
 This in no way affects the price you pay for the purchase.]

 Laugh Without Reason

 Laughter has great short-term as well as long-term effects on both the mind and body that can make you feel happier in some amazing ways.